htl-leo-itp-2325-4-5BHITM/cam-connect/conventions.md

 - use the accent color #notyetdecided

 ## Github
-- try to commit at the end of each workday and when leaving school .-.
+- push at the end of each workday and when leaving school .-.
 - if something is throwing errors at the end of the day add a //TODO comment and **comment it out** so that others can continue without having to change/fix your code
-- branch names
+- create a branch for your task with a fitting name
+  - when finished with the
 - commit messages should be precise and list all major changes
-- issues
 - pull requests will need to be approved to go through clean code will have no problem passing